 MEET THE ARTISTS

 Paseo Pottery was founded in 1991 as an artists’ co-op of sorts by three of Santa Fe’s most renowned ceramic artists: Janet Williams, Mike Walsh, and Ginny Zipperer.
-The work of these founding potters is currently for sale in our showroom, along with pieces by current member artists, Angela Smith Kirkman and Douglas Hough.
+The work of these founding potters is currently for sale in our showroom, along with pieces by artists Ron Strauss, Angela Smith Kirkman and Douglas Hough.

 ANGELA SMITH KIRKMAN